pingcap/docs/br/backup-and-restore-overview.md

 Snapshot backup

 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.
-- It is recommended that you execute multiple backup or restoration operations one by one.
+- It is recommended that you execute multiple backup or restore operations one by one.
 Running backup operations in parallel reduces performance and also affects online applications.
 Worse still, lack of collaboration between multiple tasks might result in task failures and affect cluster performance.

 Snapshot restore